Binturong

 The binturong (Arctictis binturong) (/bɪn'tju:rɒŋ, 'bɪntjʊrɒŋ/, bin-TURE-ong-,_-BIN-ture-ong), also known as the bearcat, is a viverrid native to South and Southeast Asia.
-It is uncommon in much of its range, and has been assessed as Vulnerable on the IUCN Red List because of a declining population trend that is estimated at more than 30% since the mid-1980s.
-The binturong is the only living species in the genus Arctictis.
+It is uncommon in much of its range, and has been assessed as Vulnerable on the IUCN Red List because of a declining population.
+It is estimated to have declined at least 30% since the mid-1980s.
+The binturong is the only species in the genus Arctictis.

 Etymology

-"Binturong" is its common name in Borneo, that is related to the Western Malayo-Polynesian root "ma-tuRun".
-In Riau, it is called 'benturong' and 'tenturun'.

-The scientific name Arctictis means 'bear-weasel', from Greek arkt- 'bear' + iktis 'weasel'.
+"Binturong" is its common name in Borneo, and is related to the Western Malayo-Polynesian root "ma-tuRun".
+In Riau, it is called "benturong" and "tenturun".
+The scientific name Arctictis means 'bear-weasel', from the Greek arkt- "bear" + iktis "weasel".

 Taxonomy

 Viverra binturong was the scientific name proposed by Thomas Stamford Raffles in 1822 for a specimen from Malacca.
 The generic name Arctictis was proposed by Coenraad Jacob Temminck in 1824.
 Arctictis is a monotypic taxon; its morphology is similar to that of members of the genera Paradoxurus and Paguma.

 In the 19th and 20th centuries, the following zoological specimens were described: